 Chickpea Greek salad is a fresh, healthy, vibrant, and colorful salad, packed with traditional Mediterranean ingredients.
 The classic components of Greek salad — tomatoes, cucumbers, onions, olives, and feta, are elevated with the addition of chickpeas.
-All tossed in a light lemon vinaigrette, this chopped salad tastes delicious and you can feel great about eating it.
+All tossed in a light lemon Greek salad dressing, this chopped salad tastes delicious and you can feel great about eating it.
 Being healthy doesn’t mean sacrificing deliciousness.
 It means adding foods that contain essential nutrients.
 And this chickpea Greek salad proves that!

 Why You’ll Love this Chickpea Greek Salad